 Legal Custody is the rule book parents play by in raising their

-kids.
-It outlines a parties ability to make decisions related to
+children.
+It outlines a party's ability to make decisions related

-the child’s education, health, and religious upbringing, among
+to the child’s education, health, and religious upbringing,

 Physical Custody refers to the residence and daily care of a minor child.
 Physical custody can be sole, joint, or split.
 The court considers many factors when determining custody.
 We know and understand these factors and have the experience and know-how to get you the outcome you’re looking for.
 At Farr, Cragun, & Berube, P.C., we understand that every case is unique.
 We can help you tailor a custody and parent-time arrangement that works best for your child and your circumstances.